 Now that you know obesity can cause cancer…what should you do?

 If you are overweight and especially with a history of cancer in your family, you may have wondered what your best course to lessen your probability of getting the disease might be.
 The solution is obvious.
 Your best counter to the disease is weight loss.
 Healthy diet and exercise should also be a part of your plan.
-Our support groups teach you and guide you through the things you need to eat right and exercise.
-The Lap-band is the easiest and safest way for you to lose weight if you can't do it any other way.
+Our weight loss surgery support groups teach you and guide you through the things you need to eat right and exercise.
+Weight loss Surgery (Gastric Sleeve, Lap-band or Gastric Plication surgery) is an easier and relatively safe way for you to lose weight if you can’t do it any other way.